OElesin/autogluon-tabular-sagemaker-container/readme.md

-# Deploy custom model on SageMaker
+# Deploy AutoGluon MxNet on SageMaker

-This repo is a getting-started kit for deploying your own pre-trained model.
-We only want to use the model in inference mode.
-However SageMaker let's you only deploy a model after the `fit` method is executed, so we will create a dummy training job.
+This repository is a getting-started/ready-to-use kit for deploying your own automl model with AutoGluon MxNet on SageMaker.
+With SageMaker, you can have a real-time inference endpoint or run batch predictions with batch transforms.

 ## Getting started

 ### Host the docker image on AWS ECR

 * You can train your model locally or on SageMaker.
-Save your model by pickling it to `/model/model.pkl` in this repository.

-* Create a `model/requirements.txt` with at least the following packages:
-    * flask
-    * gevent
-    * gunicorn
+Your model is automatically saved to the SageMaker model directory and, packaged and uploaded to S3 by SageMaker.

+* Required packages are already included in the `requirements.txt`.
+We also defined the installation of some packages in the `Dockerfile`.

 * To get your model working make the necessary code changes in the `transformation` function in the file `/model/predictor.py`.

 * Run `/build_and_push.sh <image_name` to deploy the docker image to AWS Elastic Container Registry

 ### Deploy your model in SageMaker
+I have included an example notebook which includes how to train locally and on a SageMaker ML instance.

-* Start a jupyter notebook called `deploy_model.ipynb`
+* Start a jupyter notebook called [notebooks/deploy_model.ipynb](notebooks/deploy_model.ipynb)

 ```python
 import boto3